Many workers are unaware that how their employer classifies them can have a significant impact on their paychecks.

-At Limonjyan Law Group, our attorneys stand up for the rights of workers across the greater Los Angeles area.
+At Limonjyan Law Group, our attorneys stand up for the rights of workers.
 We can help explain the various rules regarding employee classification and how they may apply to your position.
 If we find evidence of employee misclassification, we can help pursue the compensation to which you are entitled.

 To learn more, call our offices at (213) 277-7444 for a free consultation.